Prerelease:Plants vs. Zombies (Windows, Mac OS X)

 Very first concept sketches of the Chomper and Potato mine as seen on Rich Werner's Twitter.[1]

-A bunch of different artists were chosen to try and create the graphics for the game; Rich Werner, the chosen artist for the game, had 3 different entries for the plants and zombies with some seen in the concept art below.
+Three different artists who were candidates for the final in-game art.
+Artist #1 was Enrique Corts, artist #2 was Sergio Lobato, and artist #3 was Derek Yu who went on to create Spelunky.
+Rich Werner, the chosen artist for the game, had 3 different entries for the plants and zombies with some seen in the concept art below.

 Many earlier plant designs posted on George Fan's Twitter, featuring the Peashooter, Sunflower, Wall-Nut, Cherry Bomb, Repeater, Hypno-Shroom, Snow Pea, Cabbage-pult, Jalapeno, Stinger, and Garlic.
 The Cabbage-pult originally countered screen door zombies, which is why it turned into both the final Cabbage-pult and the Fume Shroom.